 5. Utilize Relevant Photos

 Images have a powerful impact on consumers.
 People say a picture is worth 1,000 words.
 The human brain processes photos much more efficiently than text alone.
 Whatever visuals you add to your site must have a purpose and drive home the brand message you want to put out there.
 It’s no wonder that companies are investing heavily in visual elements such as creative photography, illustrations, infographics, and video content.
 To make the most of their visual assets, businesses need an online image editor that can quickly transform raw images into high-quality visuals with minimal effort.
+And with an AI-powered image crafting tool, you could even make entirely new images with a simple text prompt!

 Think about how users respond to people in your photos, shots of your products, and even the colors used in images.